gianniosgeorgios/thesis/README.md

 ## Thesis Description

 The object of the present diploma thesis is the design, implementation and evaluation of a system that will contribute to the interaction between a person and a robotic vehicle.
 This interaction will be executed using specific voice commands (eg stop, go, right ...), through which the direction of the vehicle will be controlled.
-For a detailed description, please read thesis report (in Greek) [here](http://artemis.cslab.ece.ntua.gr:8080/jspui/bitstream/123456789/18128/1/Thesis_Giorgos_Giannios.pdf).
+For a detailed description, please read thesis report (in Greek) [here](http://artemis.cslab.ece.ntua.gr:8080/jspui/bitstream/123456789/18128/1/Thesis_Giorgos_Giannios.pdf) or check demo in this [video](https://www.youtube.com/watch?v=nEsMhEaqhxc).

 ## Setup